nikita-moor/ldatuning/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version:

-* Changed maintainer per request of the original creator
+* Fixed a minor bug introduced by a new feature in 1.0.1
-* Changed version number from 1.0.0 to 1.0.1
+* Changed version number from 1.0.1 to 1.0.2
-* Made minor performance improvements

 ## Test environments